willnationsdev/deconstructing-godot/gdscript_to_cpp/episodes/episode_1.md

         };
         ```

         Interconnected classes.
-Use 1, you use them all.
+Use one, you use them all.

     - Use inner classes if require custom data structures for class

         ```cpp
+        // `/scene/resources/tile_set.h`
         class TileSet : public Resource {
         public:
             // Belongs to TileSet, but...